Read time: 5 to 6 minutes

 You can save in your employer’s plan with pre-tax money.
 This money is not taxed before it’s contributed.

-Plus you don’t pay taxes on the money your contributions earn.
+Plus, you don’t pay taxes on the money your contributions earn.
 That means you could enjoy tax-free growth for many years while you’re working and contributing.

 Your contributions and their earnings will be taxed only when you withdraw money from the plan, ideally when you’re retired.*